MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 ```

 ### -PreDirectional
 Specifies the directional attribute of the civic address which precedes the street name.
+For example, "425 NE Smith Avenue".

-For example, "425 NE Smith Avenue ".
+This parameter is not supported and will be deprecated.

 ```yaml
 Type: String